heronoh/prj_metsch/pipeline_genomica_tese_heron.md

 15/03/2020

-This pipeline was adapted and complemented from [github.com/sujaikumar/assemblage](http://github.com/sujaikumar/assemblage), customized for *Metschnikowia australis* and other *Metchnikowia* genomes analysis.
+This pipeline was adapted and complemented from [github.com/sujaikumar/assemblage](http://github.com/sujaikumar/assemblage), customized for *Metschnikowia australis* and other *Metchnikowia* genomes analysis performed for my PhD Thesis.

+**NOTE: if you wish to run this pipeline for your genomes it is recommended to use up to date versions of the listed programs.**
+**NOTE2: as my mentor Prof. Thiago Mafra always told me, "RTFM" (Read The Friendly Manual) **

 # Assembly
 ## reads quality assessment, trimming and genome assembly